molpopgen/pecnv/README.md

 ##Tentative plan for future releases

-1. 0.1.4 will integrate the workflow for calling transposable-element insertions from PE mapping data using the Cridland _et al._ approach
+1. 0.1.4 will integrate the workflow for calling transposable-element insertions from PE mapping data using the Cridland _et al._ approach.
+This version is likely to add a dependency on the [boost](http://www.boost.org) program_options library, in order to make simplify the interface to the TE calling programs.

 #Installation